Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing.md

 - Make sure you have checked that no links result in an internal server error : `Success`
 - If you have included a user type with higher access privileges, then you can include example login credentials at submissio : `Success`
 - Do not display links the user does not have the privileges to access : `Success`

+*  Deployment
+- As soon as you have a working application, you should deploy to Heroku : `Success`
+- correct requirements.txt, Procfile, allowed host and config vars : `Success`
+- Ensure your environment variable file is added to your .gitignore file : `Success`
+- Use environment variables for your secret key, Postgres URI, AWS keys and Stripe keys :`Success`
+- Use a combination of if-else and environment variables in the settings.py to ensure the application is correctly set up on Heroku : `Success`

 ## Further Testing